jacobobryant/site/public/post/2020/authentication/index.md

 `./task deploy`, though for a Serious Project you'd want to leave the mailing list signup form until later.

-Next time, we'll add some simple React components to the app page using ClojureScript, Rum and Shadow CLJS.
-We might also get to some very basic CRUD (using Firestore) and state management.
+[Next time](/post/2020/add-cljs/), we'll add some simple React components to the app page using ClojureScript, Rum and Shadow CLJS.